 For Telegrafi, Reçica called on citizens to pay their waste bills only to the "Pastrimi" company, reiterating that the Municipality of Pristina does not even have the legal right to send citizens envelopes, warning them that it will send them to the bailiff.

 "From January 2025, XNUMX onwards, it is our sole competence and we call on citizens with the fullest and best possible understanding to respond positively to our call, let them fulfill their obligations.
-In the event of a dispute between us and the municipality, there should be no consequences for the citizen and I appreciate that the more payments in our enterprise, the more real the opportunities are for us to provide the service", he emphasized.
+In the event of a dispute between us and the municipality, there should be no consequences for the citizen and I appreciate that the more payments in our enterprise, the more real the opportunities are for us to provide the service," he emphasized.

 Reçica expressed optimism that the disagreements with the Municipality of Pristina will be resolved very soon. /Telegraph/